 We would also ask that fee contributions are paid as early as is convenient for you.
 This will allow us to continue to offer the exciting practical project opportunities that our faculty has become renowned for.
 Notes containing specific information about subject fees for individual subjects have been sent home.
 This information can also be found on the TAS Fees page, or please call the school and ask for myself if you have any further queries..

 Generally at this time of year student's fall into one of two groups.
 Students in Years seven, nine and eleven are being introduced to a new TAS subject, while students in years eight, ten and twelve are passing the halfway point of their current TAS elective.

-Year eight students are continuing their developing understanding of the design process through the design and construction of a timber clock or a restaurant.
-Students will be introduced to the timber workshop for the clocks, the textiles room while creating aprons and the kitchens during cooking lessons.
+Year eight students are continuing their developing understanding of the design process through the design and construction of a Timber Box and Gum Ball machine and involved in preparing a range of meals.
+Students will be introduced to the timber workshop and the kitchens.

 Year nine will be getting acquainted with their new elective subject.
 In most cases this will begin with a thorough review of WH&S procedures required for the subject, including mandatory WH&S testing.
-Details of most of these courses can be found on the TAS Moodle site.
-All students should be able to navigate to the appropriate page for their course.
+Details of most of these courses can be found on Google Classroom.
+All students should be able to navigate to the appropriate page for their course once they have enrolled.

 Year ten will be completing WH&S components, beginning theory and folio requirements and getting ready to begin practical projects in many cases.

 Year eleven will be beginning what is a very busy two years.
 During term one, they will be getting acquainted with the course requirements by liaising with the Board of Studies website and beginning their first assessment task.
 In most cases this will be due during the last few weeks of term one.